Ten FAQs on advertising strategy.

 10. Should I try to match my competitors' advertising?

-You should keep an eye on your competitors' advertising, as this can give you valuable insights into their marketing strategies.
+You should keep an eye on your competitors' adverts, as this can give you valuable insights into their marketing strategies.
 But don't try to copy them.